-The ARTS application project described under intersection safety proposes to widen the roadway travel lanes, provide a three-foot shoulder, and add left-turn lanes at intersections along this segment.
+Widen Foothill Road to provide separate left-turn lanes at intersections, wider travel lanes, and wider shoulder along this segment.
 This improvement has the following CMFs:

-- Add left turn lane to rural 3-leg intersections: 0.56 for all intersection crashes - Widen lanes on rural two-lane highways: 0.95 for all segment crashes; CMFs for similar configurations suggests larger crash reductions - Widen shoulders on rural two-lane highways: 0.98 to 1.05 for run-off-the road crashes; CMFs for similar configurations suggests larger crash reductions
+- Add left turn lane to rural 3-leg intersections: 0.56 for all intersection crashes - Widen lanes on rural two-lane highways: 0.95 for all segment crashes; CMFs for similar configurations suggests larger crash reductions - Widen shoulders on rural two-lane highways: 0.98 to 1.05 for run-off-the road crashes; CMFs for similar configurations suggests larger crash reductions.